DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ## Game Area

 This area is where the user plays the game.
-It shows the options of Paper, Rock and Scissor.
+It shows the options of Paper, Rock and Scissors.
 After a move is made the computer will follow with its choice.
-Depending on the result a message will be displayed above wich indicates a win,loss or draw.
+Depending on the result a message will be displayed above which indicates a win, loss or draw.

 ## Score Board